 Hemal lives with his mother.
-At home, duties include carrying water, buying or selling in the market and gardening.
+He is responsible for carrying water, buying or selling in the market and gardening.
 His mother is employed as a laborer.
 There are 3 children in the family.

 Please remember Hemal in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Hemal lives in the rural community of Chinchula (Nepali), home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, wood walls and thatch roofs.
 The primary ethnic groups are Adivasi and Nepali.
 The most commonly spoken languages are Nepali, Adivasi and Hindi.

 The regional diet consists of maize, beef, rice and potatoes.
 Common health problems in this area include tuberculosis, typhoid fever, jaundice and malaria.
 Most adults in Chinchula (Nepali) are unemployed but some work on plantations and earn the equivalent of $27 per month.
 This community needs employment opportunities and adult literacy programs.

 Your sponsorship allows the staff of Chinchula Emmanuel Child Development Center to provide Hemal with Bible teaching, recreational and developmental activities, medical exams, health and hygiene education, social events, cultural programs, tuition, field trips, scholastic materials and opportunities for community service.

 Compassion opened its East India office in July of 2002 in Kolkata, (formerly Calcutta), the capital of West Bengal.
 Kolkata is located on India's east coast just above the Bay of Bengal near the Ganges River.
 Kolkata has a tropical climate.
 The office serves children in the states of West Bengal: Bihar, Orissa, Jharkhand, Chattisgarh, Madhya Pradesh, Sikkim, and Mizoram.